Unemployment in Scotland falls to record low

 This was down on the period between April and June this year when the rate was 3.2%, and is the lowest level since records began in 1992.

-It is lower than the UK rate of 3.6% during the same time period.
+When taking the rise in prices into account, the value of regular pay fell by 2.8%, the ONS said.

+Inflation - a measure of price rises - remains at a 40 year high of 10.1%.
+The latest inflation figure, due out on Wednesday, is forecast to be higher.

-The employment rate for those aged 16 to 64 in Scotland was 75.2% between May and July, which was 0.3% down on the previous quarter.
+Meanwhile, the employment rate for those aged 16 to 64 in Scotland was 75.2% between May and July, which was 0.3% down on the previous quarter.

 This was below the UK-wide employment rate of 75.4% for that age group.